Find out, how phytogenics contribute to solve your challenge in aquaculture production:

 Reach out for a sustainable source of protein

-Nevertheless, although this relatively young business sector has improved substantially within the last years, the aqua industry still faces severe challenges.
-The industry strives for enhanced growth rates and feed efficiency, high survival rates and improved reproductive success to keep profitability as high as possible.
+Although this relatively young business sector has improved substantially, it faces severe challenges.
+Enhancing welfare and minimizing the use of antibiotics are the primary concerns of consumers.
+The industry strives for enhanced growth rates and feed efficiency.
+Moreover, high survival rates and improved reproductive success are needed to keep profitability as high as possible.

 Phytogenic support for the main challenges in aquaculture

 Phytogenic feed additives can help to improve the situation.
 Resulting in benefits for animals, consumers, and producers.
 A wide variety of different phytogenic formulations allows Delacon to offer different solutions that can help support several nutrition-related functionalities:

 - Improving feed intake is known to support growth and performance parameters, including feed efficiency, coefficient of variation in body weight, and survival rates.